96boards/website/_posts/2017-07-31-bringing-the-carbon-to-life-bluetooth.md

 # Layout for the Post
 layout: post
 # Title of the blog post.
-title: Bringing the Carbon to life - Bluetooth
+title: Bringing the Carbon to life - Bluetooth® wireless technology
 # This is the featured background image of the blog which resides under _assets/
 image:
     featured: true